karanbhargava93/CarND-Behavioral-Cloning-P3/writeup_template.md

 Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/432/view) individually and describe how I addressed each point in my implementation.

 ---
+### Video Output

+A video of a successful lap around track one is given as [video] from running the scripts given by Udacity.

 ### Files Submitted & Code Quality

 #### 1. Submission includes all required files and can be used to run the simulator in autonomous mode